keedio/flume-ftp-source/README.md

 - FTPS: File Transfer Protocol that uses AUTH SSL o TLS cryptographic protocols.
 Port 21.
 - SFTP: File Transfer Protocol that uses SSH V3, via a single channel (layer transport) and sending/receiving in binary.
 Port 22.(Recommended).

+Files can be proccesed int two ways:
+- by lines, as one event is a full line.
+- by chunk of bytes, exactly 1024 KB is the size of one event.

 Proccesed files's names will be "saved" into an external file (file.name).
 The file will be created in .folder.

 ### Requirements ######